tsrivishnu/tsrivishnu.github.io/_posts/2020-12-01-the-one-on-let-let!-before-all-and-before-each.md

 This is why, in the above example, you see `in the +let+ block` printed only once for the first reference and not for the second reference.

-Remember, the caching is only done for the example and that the `let` block is evaluated for every example.
+Remember, the caching is only persisted per example (`it` block).
+So. the `let` block is  evaluated for every example.
 Let's add another `it` block into the above example:

 ```ruby